pygfx/pylinalg/CONVENTIONS.md

 Extensive input validation and ease of use is prioritized over performance.

+The source for this API resides in the `pylinalg.obj` subpackage and is organized by type.

 ## Imports cycles

 Since the classes here will regularly need to instantiate other types,